junxit/us-congress-code/title-16/chapter-1/sec-460aaa-7.md

 # § 460aaa–7.
 Grand Island Advisory Commission

-- **(a)** *Establishment* Subject to appointments as provided in subsection (b) of this section, there is established a Grand Island Advisory Commission (hereafter in this subchapter referred to as the “Commission”) comprised of 12 members for the purpose of advising the Secretary on the preparation of the management plan which is provided for in section 460aaa–6 of this title.
+- **(a)** *Establishment* Subject to appointments as provided in subsection (b), there is established a Grand Island Advisory Commission (hereafter in this subchapter referred to as the “Commission”) comprised of 12 members for the purpose of advising the Secretary on the preparation of the management plan which is provided for in section 460aaa–6 of this title.
 - **(b)** *Appointment*
   - **(1)** Commission members shall be appointed by the Secretary as follows:
     - **(A)** Three non-voting members, who shall be employees of the Forest Service including the Forest Supervisor of the Hiawatha National Forest.